This is the last part of a 3-part series on how to get on the Dean’s List and score top academic results.

 Get the manifesto version of this series: How To Get on the Dean’s List [Manifesto]

-This is the last part of my 3-part series on how to get on the Dean’s List.
+This is the last part of a 3-part series on how to get on the Dean’s List and score top academic results.